Feeling confused about animation career in India ?

 FAQs on Career in Animation

-What are the main career options in animation?
+What are the career opportunities in animation ?

 There are various career options in animation that are: